 Bin Price Comparison Website

-There is a government website that is supposed to to keep track of bin charges – but the information shown on it is useless because it doesn’t name the companies and it doesn’t give any figures for the weight thresholds.
+There is a government website that is supposed to to keep track of bin charges – but the information shown on it isn’t great because it doesn’t name the companies and it doesn’t give any figures for the weight thresholds.

 In 2016 – Dublin South Central TD Joan Collins and the Social Democrat’s Roisin Shortall accused waste companies of operating “a cartel”.